RealizingBlockchain/New-Serenity/README.md

 - Accepting hardships as the pathway to peace;

 -------------------------------
 Instead of speaking of one, we can speak of all (as he did).
-Instead of speaking only of the challanges of sin, we speak of all challanges, including such as the lack of ambition, an enemy of self realization and therefore of the fulfilment and purpose the writer inspires.
+Instead of speaking only of the challenges of sin, we speak of all challenges, including for example the lack of ambition, an enemy of self-realization and therefore of the fulfilment and purpose the writer inspires.

 - Taking, as He did, this sinful world (original)
-- Taking, as many great did, the challanges of life
+- Taking this challenging world

 -------------------------------
 Unchanged